janlelis/idiosyncratic-ruby.com/source/posts/49-what-the-format.html.md

     "%x" % 42
     # => "2a"

-The `%X` type has the same behavoir, except that it will used uppercased letters:
+The `%X` type has the same behavior, except that it will used uppercased letters:

     "%X" % 42
     # => "2A"